emacsmirror/lithium/README.rst

 Lightweight modal [1]_ interfaces.

 Lithium allows you to define Vim-like modes using Emacs's minor mode infrastructure.
 Modes may either be local to a buffer or global across all of Emacs.
 In either case, keybindings defined by the mode take precedence over other keybindings while the mode is enabled.
-Modes may remain enabled while working in the Minibuffer, so that it's possible to perform standard Emacs operations such as executing an ``M-x`` command, saving the buffer, viewing completion menus -- without affecting or being affected by the active mode.
+Modes do not interfere with the Minibuffer, so that it's possible to perform standard Emacs operations such as executing an ``M-x`` command, saving the buffer, viewing completion menus -- without affecting or being affected by the active mode.

 Modes also define comprehensive lifecycle hooks so that custom behavior may be attached to mode pre-entry, post-entry, pre-exit, and post-exit.